fluxsauce/OpenSpree/README.markdown

 This explains the guns.

+## Known issues

+OpenSpree is under active development; at this time, a game is able to be completed, but stop cards have not yet been implemented.
+In short, I need to figure out how to allow other players to have an opportuntity to interrupt an action without disclosing what cards they have, yet still obeying the rules of the game.
+Artifical intelligence players won't have that problem.

-## Demo
+## Want to play?

-A demonstration of OpenSpree has been deployed to http://openspree.orchestra.io/
+A playable copy of OpenSpree has been deployed to http://openspree.orchestra.io/ using the GitHub repository as the origin.

 ## Requirements